Soroka Medical Center: Foundation and early history

 The groundbreaking ceremony took place on 23 July 1956.
 The hospital building was designed by architects Arieh Sharon and Benjamin Idelson.

 In October 1959, the opening ceremony of the Central Hospital of the Negev was held.
 At first, the hospital contained several departments: the General Surgery Department (in the framework of which were the Otolaryngology Department, the Ophthalmology Department, and the Urology Department), two internal medicine departments, the Orthopedic Department, the Cardiology Institute, and the Radiology Institute.
 Later, additional departments were opened.

 1970s: New name

 After Moshe Soroka, the director of Clalit Health Organization in the 1950s, had died in 1972, the hospital was renamed in his memory.

 21st century

 In 2018, Shlomi Codish was named director-general of the hospital, replacing Ehud Davidson, who held the post for five years.

-On 19 June 2025, during the Iran–Israel war, the hospital was struck by an Iranian missile, causing extensive damage and injuring about 65 people.
+On 19 June 2025, during the Twelve-Day War, the hospital was struck by an Iranian missile, causing extensive damage and injuring about 65 people.
+The attack was called "an act of terrorism" by Israel's Health Minister Uriel Buso.
+Later on in the day, The International Committee of the Red Cross commented on the attack stating: "Victims and patients, medical staff, and hospitals must be respected and protected", and that the international law must be followed.

-The сampus
+The campus

 The hospital covers an area of 286 dunams, with a constructed area of more than 200,000 square meters (2.15 million square feet) and includes 30 buildings.